 Not all renters insurance is the same.
 Coverage for personal property and bodily injury are standard in most policies, but prices and discounts vary.
-Many insurers also offer additional coverage options.
+Many insurers also offer additional coverage options like medical payments, loss of use and personal liability.
 Because of these differences, it’s important to shop around for the coverage that suits you.

-- Lemonade: Lemonade is a recent newcomer in the renters insurance industry, and it’s one of the cheapest.
-The company advertises rates starting as low as $5 per month.
-Lemonade is gaining high ratings from consumers.
-Its claim to fame is an easy-to-use app, through which you can purchase renters insurance in 90 seconds.
+Lemonade is newer in the renters insurance industry and it’s one of the cheapest.
+While its newer status means it doesn’t have AM Best scoring available yet, the company advertises rates starting as low as $5 per month and received the highest customer satisfaction rating in the 2921 J.D.
+Power 2021 Home Insurance Study.
+Lemonade features an easy-to-use app, through which you can purchase renters insurance in 90 seconds.
 Lemonade is a peer-to-peer insurance provider, meaning premiums go into a collective pool and Lemonade uses money from that pool to pay claims for policyholders who suffer covered losses.
 Lemonade also donates its profits to charities and causes of your choice in their Giveback program.

 Average price of New Jersey renters insurance